tmacwill/vimrc/README.md

     ln -s ~/.vim/.vimrc ~/.vimrc
     vim +BundleInstall +qall

-## Color Schemes

-The default color scheme is [Smyck](https://github.com/hukl/Smyck-Color-Scheme/).
-For best results, install both the vim color scheme _and_ the terminal color scheme.
-To install the terminal theme, simply double-click the `itermcolors` file for iTerm or the `terminal` file for Terminal, then pick the color scheme from the terminal preferences menu.

-Other available (awesome) colorschemes:

-- `jellybeans`
-- `skittles_dark`
-- `molokai`
-- `wombat256mod`

 ## Font

 Using one of the following fonts is recommended: https://github.com/Lokaltog/powerline-fonts.
 Right now, I use Inconsolata.